graphsignal/graphsignal-python/README.md

 Use the following examples to integrate Graphsignal agent into your machine learning application.
 See integration documentation and [API reference](https://graphsignal.com/docs/reference/python-api/) for full reference.

 Graphsignal agent is **optimized for production**.
-All executions will be measured, but only a few will be recorded to ensure low overhead.
+All executions are measured, but only a few are recorded to ensure low overhead.

 ### Monitoring and tracing

+Some libraries and frameworks, e.g. OpenAI client, are **auto-instrumented** and traced automatically.

-To measure executions, e.g. single or batch inference, wrap the code with [`start_trace`](https://graphsignal.com/docs/reference/python-api/#graphsignalstart_trace) method or use [`trace_function`](https://graphsignal.com/docs/reference/python-api/#graphsignaltrace_function) decorator.
+To measure and monitor any other executions, e.g. model inference or inference API calls, wrap the code with [`start_trace`](https://graphsignal.com/docs/reference/python-api/#graphsignalstart_trace) method or use [`trace_function`](https://graphsignal.com/docs/reference/python-api/#graphsignaltrace_function) decorator.

 ```python
 with graphsignal.start_trace(endpoint='predict'):